TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 - **Suppress During**: blank
 - **Debug Logging**: ON for the first day, OFF after

-Press the wall switch, the relay follows.
-Toggle the relay from the dashboard, the wall switch follows.
-Restart Home Assistant, the wall switch is pulled into alignment with the relay.
-Cycle the Z2M addon, same thing.
+Press the wall switch and the relay follows.
+Toggle the relay from the dashboard and the wall switch follows.
+Restart Home Assistant and the wall switch is pulled into alignment with the relay.
+Cycle the Z2M addon and the same thing happens.
 The two states never drift apart.

 For more worked examples, including mixed-integration groups and the longer story behind each design choice, see the article: <https://xeazy.com/linked-entity-pro/>